How AD synchronization works

 |photoID||thumbnailPhoto||Profile picture: attribute content is imported as profile picture for related account|

 |BlueMind||Active Directory Attributes||Note|

 |member||member||Only synchronized groups and users are added to members of the BlueMind group.|

-From BlueMind 3.5, access to applications goes through the roles that are assigned to users.
-As AD imports do not handle roles, no roles are assigned to users when they are imported and users are unable to access applications (webmail, contacts, calendar).
+From BlueMind 3.5, access to applications is subject to the roles users are assigned.
+As AD imports do not handle roles, imported users are not assigned any roles and they are unable to access applications (webmail, contacts, calendar).

 The easiest and most effective way of handling this is through groups:

 - in AD, assign one (or several, if desired) common group to users